hangelwen/miR-PREFeR/README.md

 Currently, the following options are available:

 1. **-h**: Show help information.
-2. **-l**: Generate a log file.
+2. **-L**: Generate a log file.
 From the log file you can find the status during the running of the pipeline. **Recommend to always use this option.**
 3. **-k**: After finish the whole pipeline, do not remove the temporary folder that contains the intermediate files.
 This will save disk space.
 If it's not specified, you can delete the temporary folder after getting the result.

 `command` could be one of `check`, `pipeline`, `prepare`, `candidate`, `fold`, `predict`, and `recover`.
 (Run `python miR_PREFeR.py -h` to see help on options and commands.)